 As a general rule, the curriculum for all full-time students in any given term should include a minimum of 12 credit hours and a maximum of 19 credit hours.
 Students enrolled in non-degree programs must carry the appropriate minimum contact hours to be considered full time.
-Students who desire to take more than 19 credit hours may do so only with special permission from the Dean of Instructional Affairs.
+Students who desire to take more than 19 credit hours may do so only with special permission from the Dean of Academic Affairs and Health Sciences or the Dean of Career Technical Instruction.
 Students are not allowed to pursue more than 24 semester credit hours during a single term.
 The normal student load is 15-18 semester hours.
-Students are strongly encouraged to work with their advisors to develop a schedule that takes maximum advantage of educational offerings and provides the best opportunity for success.
+Students are strongly encouraged to work with their advisors to develop schedules that take maximum advantage of educational offerings and provide the best opportunities for success.